schnusch/bdinfo/README.md

   -v, --version              output version information and exit
 ```
 Where `INPUT` is the root directory of the Blu-ray or, if your distribution's
-libbluray supports it, a Blu-ray iso image.
+libbluray supports it, a Blu-ray image.

 ## Known Issues